JEFworks-Lab/jefworks-lab.github.io/_posts/2016-09-30-signaling-network-reconstruction-using-bayesian-networks-in-R.md

 ```
 ![]({{ site.url }}/images/bayesnet-unnamed-chunk-5-2.png)

-In addition to large number of cells, the original paper suggests that
+The original paper suggests that
 network interventions are needed for accurate inference.
 So let's use
 the interventional data.
 The values of INT identifies which node is
 subject to either a stimulatory cue or an inhibitory intervention.
 Note